Why UAE residents turn up in crowds for funerals of total strangers

 The most shocking aspect was how the admin was actively trying to rile up the children

 Imagine attending someone's funeral without ever knowing them in your life.
-Be it compassion, doing the right deed, or humanity, many factors may drive a person to pay their respects towards a total stranger during the last stage of their life, as the mortal chapter comes to an end.
+Be it compassion, doing the right deed, or humanity, many factors may drive a person to pay their respects towards a total stranger as the mortal chapter comes to an end.
 Such scenes took place on Monday, when thousands attended the prayers for Liodmila Shtshebynia.

 Two days after converting to Islam, the Russian expat passed away on Monday afternoon.
 The news of her demise was announced by the Instagram account @Janaza_UAE, with a caption requesting residents of one thing.
 "She has no one, be her brothers and sons."